MajorDigi/SBA-320-ReactWebApp/README.md

 - CSS: Style the application's visual elements.
 - JavaScript: Handle interactions and basic functionalities.
 - React: Manage the user interface and application state.

+Project Approach:
+- Adopted a step-by-step approach for building the project to ensure a solid foundation and progressive enhancement.
+- Utilized React, HTML, CSS, and JavaScript to create a simple, functional user interface.
+- Focused initially on successfully implementing a viable GET request using the Random User API to fetch user data.
+- Leveraged comprehensive documentation to ensure accurate and efficient API requests.
+- Established and verified the functionality of the GET request before proceeding.
+- Gradually built up the application by integrating additional features, including:
+- Dynamically updating displayed user information.
+- Enhancing the user experience with CSS styling.
+= Employed an iterative approach for continuous testing and refinement, resulting in a robust and user-friendly application.

 Deployment:
 - Host the application on a platform like Heroku or Netlify.